-This double degree offered by School of Human Life Sciences (UTAS) and Charles Sturt University trains students to work in public and private hospitals and be accredited as medical radiation scientists in the areas of Medical Imaging, Nuclear Medicine and Radiation Therapy.
+This double degree offered by Human Life Sciences (UTAS) and Charles Sturt University trains students to work in public and private hospitals and be accredited as medical radiation scientists in the areas of Medical Imaging, Nuclear Medicine and Radiation Therapy.
 Medical radiation scientists provide diagnostic services and treatments that are an integral part of the health care system.
 The course involves study of the principles of radiation science, specialised equipment, patient care, human biology, as well as workplace experience on clinical placements.

 Students study the first two years of the double degree at UTAS Newnham campus and the second 2 years of their degree at CSU Wagga Wagga campus.
 The final year of the degree is a professional development year spent in a private or public hospital.
 Students choose their specialisation at the beginning of their third year of study.